Bankruptcy / How To File Bankruptcy Without A Lawyer

 Before completing your bankruptcy forms, you need to gather information regarding your debts, assets, income, and expenses.

-free copies of your credit reports from all three credit reporting agencies (Equifax, Transunion, and Experian), courtesy of the US government.
+The first thing to do is get free copies of your credit reports from all three credit reporting agencies (Equifax, Transunion, and Experian), courtesy of the US government.

 I like this option instead of having to pay for expensive credit reports, and it's something you can pull once each year for free.